richardpon/Simple-Todo/README.md

 * [x] Required: User can add items using the EditText View and button at the bottom of the main activity
 * [x] Required: User can delete items by pressing and holding an any item
-* [x] Required: User can edit the text of an item by tapping an itemm entering new text, and saving
+* [x] Required: User can edit the text of an item by tapping an item entering new text, and saving
 * [x] Optional: Items are persisted in a SQLite DB.

 Notes: